A guide to whiplash and insurance implications

 What is whiplash?

-Whiplash is a neck injury brought on as a result of a sudden impact.
+Whiplash is a neck injury caused by a sudden impact.
 It occurs when the soft tissues of the neck, back and shoulders are sprained or strained.
-Whiplash injuries typically occur when occupants of vehicles are struck from behind.
+Whiplash injuries typically happen when occupants of vehicles are struck from behind.

 Minor cases should resolve themselves within a few days, but more severe cases can cause the sufferer pain and problems for months, or even years, afterwards.